kaixiangchiew/JBmart/README.md

 ![monthly_revenue_by_year_compare_2019_2022_line](https://github.com/user-attachments/assets/deec7247-90e5-4899-9841-c1508ace13f8)

-* In early 2022, revenue remained above pre-COVID levels but declined steadily throughout the year, converging with 2019 levels by Q4—**raising the key question of whether we are returning to pre-pandemic norms or facing a lasting market shift.**
+* In early 2022, revenue remained above Pre-Covid levels but declined steadily throughout the year, converging with 2019 levels by Q4—**raising the key question of whether we are returning to pre-pandemic norms or facing a lasting market shift.**

 ![monthly_revenue_by_year_growth_rate_line](https://github.com/user-attachments/assets/85567190-a767-4ace-81dd-4e0acd95ea43)